-So your company has announced there will be furloughs.
+So, your company has announced that there will be furloughs.
 Don't panic.
-There are advantages and disadvantages of furloughs.
-Here's what a furlough is, and what it means for you – and your financial future.
+There are advantages and disadvantages to furloughs.
+Here's information on what a furlough is and what it means for you—and your financial future.

 A furlough is a mandatory temporary unpaid (or reduced pay) leave of absence from a job.
-In tough economic times, many companies furlough employees on a rotating basis, instead of eliminating positions or having layoffs.
+In tough economic times, many companies furlough employees instead of eliminating positions or having layoffs.
 This move is used to help save jobs, protect a company's bottom line, and keep it competitive once the market begins to improve.

 Furloughs are common among manufacturing companies, but government agencies have also begun to consider and use furloughs.